National Advisory Committee on Travel and Tourism Infrastructure Charter

 2. Authority.
 Section 1431 of the Fixing America’s Surface Transportation (FAST) Act requires the establishment of the NACTTI.
 Pursuant to § 1431, the Secretary of Transportation hereby establishes NACTTI.
 NACTTI shall operate in accordance with the provisions of the Federal Advisory Committee Act (FACA), as amended (5 U.S.C.
 App.
-2), U.S. Department of Transportation (DOT) Order 1120.3B, and the terms of this charter.
+2), and the terms of this charter.

 3. Objectives and Scope of Activities.
 The purpose of NACTTI is to provide information, advice, and recommendations to the Secretary on matters relating to the role of intermodal transportation in facilitating mobility related to travel and tourism activities.